 The Urey Prize will consist of a certificate and a citation, accompanied (except for a posthumous recipient) by a cash award, in an amount to be determined by the DPS Committee.

-The recipient of the Urey Prize will be invited to present a lecture on a subject of his or her choosing.
+The recipient of the Urey Prize will be invited to present a lecture on a subject of their choosing.
 This lecture will normally be given at a DPS meeting, but an alternate venue may be arranged by the recipient and the DPS Committee.
 The recipient will also be invited to publish a written version of the Urey Prize lecture.

 All DPS members are encouraged to submit nominations for the Urey Prize.